karmab/kcli-ztp/README.md

 Then you can create the pipeline definition with `oc create -f pipeline.yml` and run a pipeline instance with `oc create -f run_lab.yml` for instance

-Note that the pipeline makes use of a PVC to store the github repo